 5. Install the latest version of Adblock

-Sometimes this problem can occur due to various glitches with the addon, and in order to fix them, it’s advised that you update the addon to the latest version.
+Problems with Adblock subscriptions can occur due to various glitches with the addon.
+In order to fix them, it’s advised that you update the addon to the latest version.

 Sometimes add-ons can have certain glitches, and if the developers are aware of this, they’ll release a new patch soon.